 For most of the existence of Syringa Heights Water District, each meter was visually read.
-During summer and fall, a board member like Mike Benjamin would drive around to each meter box, dig down, pull up the concrete cover, wipe away the cobwebs, clean off the glass of the meter and record in his notebook the meter reading for each home.
+During summer and fall, a board member like former board member Mike Benjamin would drive around to each meter box, dig down, pull up the concrete cover, wipe away the cobwebs, clean off the glass of the meter and record in his notebook the meter reading for each home.

 He would then have to go back to the district’s accounting office and someone would have to input those numbers, mechanically multiply the number of gallons by the current rate per thousand gallons and come up with a bill.